dddrrreee/cs140e-24win/notes/makefiles/README.md

     Common: if you forget what the many built-in `make` variables mean, just print them.

  3. Program defensively.
-You can do `assert` checks in `make` and give errors.
-You can write rules to guard against common mistakes.
+Write rules to guard against common mistakes.
+    Write if-statement checks in `make` and give errors.
 For example:

         ifeq ($(BUILD_DIR),.)
             $(error "<BUILD_DIR> cannot be '.' or clean will remove everything.")